 "What's wrong with the water in Puget Sound?" she says.

-Mr. Binky is still standing behind me, and I can tell that he is holding his breath, trying to decide how to properly deal with such a situation.
+Mr. Binky is still standing behind me, and I can tell he is holding his breath, trying to decide how to properly deal with such a situation.

 I lean forward towards the woman.
 I act like I am saying something I don't want Mr. Binky to hear.
 I whisper, "Too many grocery stores."
 Then I nod my head and stand straight up and realize my erection has returned.
 Then I hand the woman her bags and tell her to have a great day.